-Vienna is the World's Most Livable City
+Vienna is among the World's Most Livable City

 Some Facts and Figures

 Vienna is the capital of Austria and the smallest of its nine provinces.
-The metropolian area is subdivided into 23 districts and has a population of around 1.8 million.
+The metropolitan area is subdivided into 23 districts and has a population of around 1.8 million.
 Vienna is located in the heart of Europe on the banks of the Danube.
 A large stretch of the city's limits is defined by the Vienna Woods providing fresh air for its inhabitants.
 Over 45 percent of the city’s area is accounted for by gardens, parks, forests, and woodland, another 15 percent is farmland and 5 percent water.
 35 percent of all journeys in the city are by public transportation – a European record.
 Vienna is also the only major capital with a significant wine-growing industry – cultivating mainly white wines on some 700 hectares – within the city limits.

 Vienna has around 700 hectares of vineyards